the-mason-jar/the-mason-jar/recipes/cocktails/vodka/mary-sweet.html.md

 -----------

 * Edge a large class with sugar or salt.
-* Pour in a shot or two of [Tabitha waltermelon & rosemary vodka](http://www.the-mason-jar.com/the-mason-jar/recipes/infusions/vodka/tabitha.html).
+* Pour in a shot or two of [Tabitha watermelon & rosemary vodka](http://www.the-mason-jar.com/the-mason-jar/recipes/infusions/vodka/tabitha.html).
 Strain if needed.
 * Pour in the mix, fill about 2/3rds of the glass.
 * Add ice.
 Be sure and leave some room in the glass.
 * Garnish with a watermellon slice and/or celery.